nkorojoseph/DevOpsScripts/README.md

 # azureDeploymentScripts
-Scripts for easy infrastructure deployment on azure
+Scripts and templates for for easy infrastructure deployment on azure